McGillX/edx_data_research/course_structure_parsing/README.md

 }
 ```

-will become many documents in mongodb,
+will become many documents in mongodb:

 ```json
 {